Initial Diagnosis

 Raynaud's Phenomenon

-Calcium deposits can form in the connective tissues, which can be detected through X-ray imaging.
+Calcium deposits can form in the connective tissues, which can be detected through an exam or X-ray imaging.

 Esophageal dysfunction